abigailjoy93/Week2-Portfolio/README.md

 ## Usage

-Please use the webpage as a snapshot of my coding abilities
+Please use the webpage as a snapshot of my coding abilities: https://abigailjoy93.github.io/Week2-Portfolio/

 ## Contributing